-- 171 Western European Political Systems A comparative examination of the British, German, and French political systems.
+171 Western European Political Systems A comparative examination of the British, German, and French political systems.
 Prerequisite: 71.
 Three hours.

-Staron. - 172 Russian and Eastern European Political Systems Examination of the Russian and some other Eastern European Communist political systems.
+172 Russian and Eastern European Political Systems Examination of the Russian and some other Eastern European Communist political systems.
 Prerequisite: 71.
 Three hours.

-Staron. - 173 Canadian Political System Institutions, process, and problems of the Canadian polity, Prerequisite: 71.
-Three hours, Mahler. - 174 Latin American Political Systems Comparative examination of selected Latin American political systems.
+173 Canadian Political System Institutions, process, and problems of the Canadian polity.
 Prerequisite: 71.
 Three hours.
+Mahler.

+174 Latin American Political Systems Comparative examination of selected Latin American political systems.
+Prerequisite: 71.
+Three hours.

-Johnson. - 175, 176 Asian Political Systems Development of political institutions and processes in the 20th century with brief historical introductions.
+175, 176 Asian Political Systems Development of political institutions and processes in the 20th century with brief historical introductions.
 First semester: East Asia.
 Second semester: South and Southeast Asia.
 Prerequisite: 71.
 Three hours.

-Little. - 177 Political Geography (See Geography 177.)
+177 Political Geography (See Geography 177.)
 Prerequisite: 51 or 71.
 Three hours.
+Miles.

-Miles. - 178 The Israeli Political System Background, contemporary political structures and behavior, and current foreign policy considerations in Israeli politics.
+178 The Israeli Political System Background, contemporary political structures and behavior, and current foreign policy considerations in Israeli politics.
 Prerequisite: 71.
+Three hours.
+Mahler.

-Three hours, Mahler, - 179 The Holocaust The destruction of the European Jews under the Nazi regime, 1933-45.
+179 The Holocaust The destruction of the European Jews under the Nazi regime, 1933-45.
 Prerequisite: 51 or 71 or History 52.
 Three hours.
+Hilberg.

-Hilberg. - 181 Political Leadership Methods of identifying leaders, their relationships with nonleaders and with one another, their impact on public policy, and their personalities and social backgrounds.
+181 Political Leadership Methods of identifying leaders, their relationships with non-leaders and with one another, their impact on public policy, and their personalities and social backgrounds.
 Empirical theories about political leadership.
 Prerequisite: 21 or 81.
 Three hours.
+Nelson.

-Nelson. - Political Parties Analysis of political parties with special emphasis upon party realignment and reform, campaign techniques for nomination and election, and comparative party systems.
+182 Political Parties Analysis of political parties with special emphasis upon party realignment and reform, campaign techniques for nomination and election, and comparative party systems.
 Prerequisite: 21 or 81.
 Three hours.
+Nelson.

-Nelson. - Fundamentals of Social Research (Same as Sociology 100.)
+183 Fundamentals of Social Research (Same as Sociology 100.)
 Introduction to research methods in social science.
 Includes examination of research design, measurement, data collection, data analysis, and the presentation and theoretical interpretation of research findings.
 Prerequisite: 21 or 81.
 Three hours.
-Berkowitz, Danigelis, Finney, Mc-Cann (Sociology). - 184 Voting Behavior Introduction to theories of voter turnout and candidate choice.
+Berkowitz, Danigelis, Finney, McCann (Sociology).

+184 Voting Behavior Introduction to theories of voter turnout and candidate choice.
 Topics include: the social background of voters, partisanship, political issues, the impact of campaigns and media.
 Primary, general, presidential, and congressional elections examined.
 Prerequisite: 21 or 81.
+Three hours.
+Rice.

-Three hours. - 191, 192 Internships - 193, 194 College Honors - 195, 196 Special Topics.
+191, 192 Internships

+195, 196 Special Topics.
 Prerequisite: As specified.
+Three hours.

-Three hours. - 197, 198 Readings and Research least three core courses including the specified core course, (3) completion of three hours at the 100 level or a specified 100-level course; or permission of instructor.
+All courses numbered 200-299 require: (1) junior or senior standing, (2) completion of at least three core courses including the specified core course, (3) completion of three hours at the 100 level or a specified 100-level course; or permission of instructor.

-All courses numbered 200-299 require: (1) junior or senior standing, (2) completion of at